Defective Product Accident Lawyer in Ocala, Florida

 • A product reseller

-Usually, it is the manufacturer who is responsible for the defect and is the one who you will sue.
-However, you can add everyone to the lawsuit.
 For example, if you bought a defective ladder at Home Depot, the store can also be made to pay for your damages, even if they were not the ones who manufactured it.
-The store and the manufacturer can figure out who pays what – it is not your problem.
+The store and the manufacturer can fight over how much they are going to pay.

 How to Win Your Product Liability Case

-There are several ways to win your case in any product liability lawsuit.
-First, you must prove the product was defective.
 If you succeed, the manufacturer will be held strictly liable for the damages you suffered.
 The burden will then shift to the defendant to show why they should not be liable (this is where they will try to blame you for misusing the product).

 There are three ways that you can show that a product is defective: